Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

 \subsection{NeRF-based Methods}

-\textbf{NeRF Preliminary.} Neural radiance fields (NeRF) \cite{mildenhall2020nerf} achieves impressive performance for novel views synthesis by using neural networks to define an implicit scene representation.
-Specially, a fully-connected neural network is adopted in NeRF, by taking a spatial location (x, y, z) with the corresponding viewing direction ($\theta$, $\phi$)) as input, and the volume density with the corresponding emitted radiance as output.
+A neural field \cite{xie2022neural} is a field that is parameterized fully or in part by a neural network.
+As a special case of neural fields, Neural Radiance Fields (NeRF) \cite{mildenhall2020nerf} achieve impressive performance for novel views synthesis by parameterizing the color and density of a 3D scene with neural fields.
+Specifically, a fully-connected neural network is adopted in NeRF, by taking a spatial location (x, y, z) with the corresponding viewing direction ($\theta$, $\phi$)) as input, and the volume density with the corresponding emitted radiance as output.
 To render 2D images from the implicit 3D representation, differentiable volume rendering is performed with a numerical integrator \cite{mildenhall2020nerf} to approximate the intractable volumetric projection integral.
-Then, NeRF can be optimized driven by a photometric loss between the rendered image and corresponding ground truth image.

-Powered by NeRF for 3D scene representation, 3D-aware MISE can be achieved by optimizing per-scene NeRF with multiview supervision, training generative NeRF on monocular images, or inverting a pre-trained generative NeRF.
+Powered by NeRF for 3D scene representation, 3D-aware MISE can be achieved with per-scene NeRF or generative NeRF frameworks.